vitalab/vitalab.github.io/how-to.md

 This site is built around [**Jekyll**](https://jekyllrb.com/).
 Jekyll takes all the markdown files and generates a static html website.

-1. [Install Ruby using rbenv](/how-to-install-ruby).
-Don't use `apt-get` since its version of Ruby is too old.
+1. [Install Ruby in a distro-agnostic way using rbenv](/how-to-install-ruby).
+This also lets you install any version of Ruby, unlike installing it using `apt-get` (which provides a version too old for our purposes).
 2. Install `bundler` by running : `gem install bundler:2.1.4`.
 3. Go where you cloned the VITAL literature review repository and run : `bundle install`.
 This will install the dependencies for our Jekyll site.
 4. Run a local webserver using : `bundle exec jekyll serve`.